 MIKE FLOOD offers a range of flexibility.
 Through MIKE FLOOD the modeller can couple a pipe network, a river/stream network and an overland flow solver into one model.
-This flexibility is reflected in the range of modelling packages integrated in MIKE FLOOD namely MIKE URBAN(MOUSE), MIKE HYDRO River, MIKE 11 and MIKE 21, where the latter may either be a rectangular grid or a flexible mesh version.
+This flexibility is reflected in the range of modelling packages integrated in MIKE FLOOD namely MIKE+ (Urban), MIKE HYDRO River, MIKE 11 and MIKE 21 (in either a rectangular grid or a flexible mesh version) or MIKE 3 (flexible mesh only).

 A MIKE FLOOD model may run with only one component or it may consist of up to three components covering overland, river network and collection system.
-This flexibility is also reflected in the manual such that certain sections are of importance only if that specific component has been included (e.g. MIKE URBAN(MOUSE)).
+This flexibility is also reflected in the manual such that certain sections are of importance only if that specific component has been included (e.g. MIKE+ (Urban)).